robin-bakkenes-avanade/ModernDataEngineering/DAY 01: Labs 01 & 02.md

 2. Login into your SQL database
     - You might need to whitelist your IP to login into your database
     - You might want to configure a SQL admin for your Azure SQL server
-3. After you have loggedin trough the portal or management studio use the following code to create a Master Key:
+3. After you have logged in trough the portal or management studio use the following code to create a Master Key:
 ```
 CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'MDEb00tcamp';
 ```

 After creating a master key you need to create a database scoped credential.
 Used the following code to create this.
-You will need to give de credential a name and look up the Shared Access Signature from your output blob.
+You will need to give the credential a name and look up the Shared Access Signature from your output blob.

 ```
 CREATE DATABASE SCOPED CREDENTIAL <insert name>